outfox/fennecs/www/docs/World.md

 ```

 ### You can have up to a Billion Entities in a World.
-Optimistically, **fenn**ecs might help you handle around 1 or 2 <u>M</u>illion at a reasonable performance level for games, depending on your Component layouts.
+Optimistically, **fenn**ecs might help you handle around 1 or 2 <u>M</u>illion Entities at a reasonable performance level for games, depending on your Component layouts.

 ::: details :neofox_cry_loud: I WANT MORE!
 Listen, Jeff Jr. - the difference between 1 million and 1 billion is pretty much exactly 1 billion.
 Can you even begin to fathom how much a billion is? ... *sigh* ... sure, we'll chip in a couple more!